 Baking is done in a heat of 100 degrees Celsius.
 That’s a very low heat.
-I was quite skeptic that it will work at the first time.
+I was quite skeptical that it will work at first time.
 However, since you bake it for the whole night, it appears to do the trick.
-The result is an excellent taste.
+The result is excellent taste.

 And so, as I’m gaining more and more experience in working with organizations, the Jahnun recipe comes to mind.
 If I want to get deep flavors and an excellent taste of agile, I need to help the organization do the change slowly, with minimal kneading.
 The cadence of scrum and other frameworks does just that: The retrospective, the planning, and the daily scrum are that minimal kneading that makes the dough so great.

 When you start, you see many good people working together: developers, testers, architects, product managers, and others.
 As the cadence kicks in, teams emerge and bloom.
 This minimal kneading, this regular cadence, is what makes the mindset change – it takes some time but the result is astonishing.